 Paris fills up fast at peak times.
 If you can, avoid school holidays and weekends in spring and summer.
 Escape to Paris mid-week in May and you’ll have the cream of its budget-hotel crop to choose from.
 Reserve as far ahead as possible: the best accommodation in every price range goes quickly – the further in advance you book, the better the deal.

-Museum lovers should visit the first weekend of any month when museum admission – including top sights Musée d'Orsay, Centre Pompidou, and the Louvre (October to March only) – is free.
+Museum lovers should visit the first Sunday of any month when museum admission – including top sights Musée d'Orsay, Centre Pompidou, and the Louvre (October to March only) – is free.
 Or time your stay with a festival yielding a bonanza of freebie or reduced-price exhibitions and happenings: La Nuit Européenne des Musées (mid-May), Nuit Blanche (early October) and Journées Européennes du Patrimoine (mid-September).

 Discounts & freebies